trimble-oss/website-modus.trimble.com/content/news/2024-11-27-modus-web-components.md

 images:
   - /img/blog/headers/2024-11-27-mwc.jpg
 headerBgColor: "#f2d1a4"
-tags: [""]
+tags: ["Modus Web Components"]
 author: "Ewa Nowak"
 blog: true
 layout: blog-post
 ---

-After three and a half years worth of updates to our Modus Web COmponents library we've got around to publishing v1.0.0!
+After three and a half years worth of updates to our Modus Web Components library we've just [published v1.0.0](https://github.com/trimble-oss/modus-web-components/releases/tag/v1.0.0)!

-We've been working hard on improving the library and making it easier to use for everyone.
+We've been working hard on improving the library.
 Here are some of the highlights from our progress this year:

 ## Component Updates